Fandom (website): 2016–2018: Fandom brand

 On January 25, 2016, Wikia launched a new entertainment news site named Fandom.

-On October 4, 2016, Wikia.com was renamed "Fandom powered by Wikia", to better associate itself with the Fandom website.
-Wikia, Inc. remained under its then-current name, and the homepage of Wikia.com was moved to wikia.com/fandom.

-In December 2016, Wikia appointed Dorth Raphaely, former general manager of Bleacher Report, as chief content officer.
+On October 4, Wikia itself was rebranded as "Fandom powered by Wikia", to better associate itself with the Fandom website.
+The parent company Wikia, Inc. remained under its then-current name until 2019, and the homepage of Wikia was moved to wikia.com/fandom and later to fandom.com.
+In December, Wikia appointed Dorth Raphaely, former general manager of Bleacher Report, as chief content officer.

+On May 18, 2017, Fandom updated their branding with a refreshed logo, all-uppercase lettering, and a flat design instead of the previous green-blue gradients.

-2018–present: Further acquisitions and inclusivity
+2018–present: Further acquisitions and changes

 In February 2018, former AOL CEO Jon Miller, backed by private equity firm TPG Capital, acquired Fandom.
 Miller was named co-chairman of Wikia, Inc., alongside Jimmy Wales, and TPG Capital director Andrew Doyle assumed the role of interim CEO.

-In July 2018, Fandom purchased Screen Junkies from Defy Media, and in December of that year, they had acquired the media assets of Curse LLC, including wiki services Gamepedia, D&D Beyond, Futhead, Muthead, and Straw Poll.
+In July, Fandom purchased Screen Junkies from Defy Media, and in December of that year, they had acquired Curse Media which included wiki farm Gamepedia and websites part of the Curse Network such as D&D Beyond, Futhead, Muthead, and StrawPoll.me.

 In February 2019, former StubHub CEO Perkins Miller took over as CEO, and Wikia fully changed its domain name to fandom.com.
 Various wikis had been tested with the new domain during 2018, with some wikis that focused on "more serious topics" having their domains changed to wikia.org instead.

-In June 2019, Fandom began an effort to rewrite its core platform, which was written based on MediaWiki version 1.19, to base it on a newer version of the software.
+In June, Fandom began an effort to rewrite its core platform, which was written based on MediaWiki version 1.19, to base it on a newer version of the software.
 On March 11, 2020, Fandom released the Unified Community Platform (UCP), based on MediaWiki 1.33, for newly created wikis.

-In November 2020, Fandom began to migrate Gamepedia wikis to a fandom.com domain as part of their search engine optimization strategy, with migrations continuing into 2021.
+In 2020, Fandom sold Curse Network properties to Magic Find which includes communities and news websites.
+In November, Fandom began to migrate Gamepedia wikis to a fandom.com domain as part of their search engine optimization strategy, with migrations continuing into 2021.

 In February 2021, Fandom acquired Focus Multimedia, the retailer behind Fanatical, an e-commerce platform that sells digital games, ebooks and other products related to gaming.

-In late March 2021, Fandom updated its terms of use policy to prohibit deadnaming transgender individuals across their websites.
+In late March, Fandom updated its terms of use policy to prohibit deadnaming transgender individuals across their websites.
 This policy was in response to a referendum on the Star Wars wiki Wookieepedia to ban deadnaming, which triggered a debate around an article about the non-binary artist Robin Pronovost.
 In response to the deadnaming controversy, Fandom also introduced new LGBT guidelines across its websites in late June 2021 which include links to queer-inclusive and trans support resources.